willie-yao/tournament-vod-clipper/README.md

 ### Uploading VODs to YouTube
 - Once the VODs are downloaded, you can navigate to the upload page by clicking the `Upload` button.
-- You will need to enter your YouTube email, recovery email (if applicable), and password.
+- You will need to login to your YouTube account.
+Click the `Login` button and follow the instructions.
 - Next, select the tournament you want to upload VODs from using the `VOD Folder` box.
 - Finally, click the `Upload` button.
 You should see the VODs being processed on your YouTube account!